borakuldeep/apollo-local-state-persisit/README.md

-# apollo-local-state
+# apollo-local-state-persist

-> Summary: Using Apollo Client 3's **Reactive Variables API**, we can store the entire application state locally (and optionally persist it using local storage).
+> Summary: Using Apollo Client 3's **Reactive Variables API**, we can store the entire application state locally (and optionally persist it using local storage/iDB).
+> idb-keyval is used to persist todos (https://github.com/jakearchibald/idb-keyval)

 The key components that make this work are: